Parts of The Isle of Elanor were based on the games Stardew Valley (SDV) and Harvest Moon.

 The only distinguishing artistic difference between the two is the lower graphic uses a black outline.
 Each graphic could be easily fit into both SDV and Harvest Moon.
 This same comparison can be done with a lot of assets from the two games.

-Obviously, he didn’t.
-He had seen the Harvest Moon bed and he drew his own bed.
+ConcernedApe (the creator of SDV) didn’t steal the design of this asset.
 He was working within the constraints of 16 pixel tiles.
 16 pixels is the graphical unit size in SDV, Harvest Moon, and The Isle of Elanor.
-When you have only 16 pixels to work with, it’s physically impossible to draw some items that don’t look like items from other 16 pixel tile games.
+When you only have 16 pixels to work with, it’s physically impossible to draw some items that don’t look like items from other 16 pixel tile games.

 Here’s a comparison of a few common sprites in Elanor and SDV.
 They are clearly different, every pixel.